Pokémon Colosseum: Story

-The game begins with a cold open in which Wes infiltrates and destroys the Team Snagem hideout before leaving the organization.
-Wes starts at the Outskirt Stand, a dilapidated train engine in the middle of the desert that has been converted into a shop.
-With Espeon and Umbreon, Wes's first opponent is a Trainer named Willie.
-Wes then leaves the Stand and heads to the oasis-esque Phenac City in time to see two men dragging a sack.
-After defeating them in battle, Wes unties the sack to find Rui, a girl with the ability to discern Shadow Pokémon.
-They meet the mayor, Es Cade, who seems very bothered about the Cipher problem, but seems to do nothing about it.
-Later, upon leaving Phenac Colosseum, three Snagem grunts find Wes and Rui.
-The grunts then reveal to Rui that he was a member of Snagem, and an excellent Snagger.
-Wes then confronts one of the grunts, which results in the latter's defeat.
-Finding out that he is an expert at snagging Pokémon, Rui asks him to join forces with her in finding and snagging Shadow Pokémon.
+The game begins with a cold open in which Wes infiltrates Team Snagem's hideout and steals their portable Snag Machine before leaving the organization, blowing up the hideout as he escapes.
+Passing through the Outskirt Stand, a dilapidated train engine in the middle of the desert that has been converted into a shop, Wes proceeds to the oasis-like Phenac City in time to see two men named Folly and Trudly dragging a sack.
+After defeating them in battle, Wes unties the sack to find Rui, a girl who was kidnapped because she saw a black aura on a Pokémon.
+They meet the mayor, Es Cade, and report the incident, and while Es Cade expresses skepticism over Rui's claim, he promises that he will launch an investigation.
+Upon leaving Es Cade's, Team Snagem grunts find Wes and Rui and reveal to Rui that Wes once worked for Team Snagem as a Snagger, a specialist in Pokémon thievery.
+Shortly after defeating one of the grunts, Wes and Rui encounter Folly and Trudly in Es Cade's house and meets their boss, Miror B., who quickly leaves.
+Trudly battles Wes with the black-aura-emanating Pokémon Rui saw before.
+Rui urges Wes to snag it from Trudly, and after he does so, she asks him to join forces with her in finding and snagging the remaining Pokémon with black auras, which he continues to do throughout their journey.

-As the game progresses, Wes becomes a target of a powerful organization known as Team Cipher.
-After leaving Phenac, he visits Pyrite Town, where Rui was kidnapped.
-In Pyrite, Shadow Pokémon are openly offered to winners of the town's Colosseum tournament.
-The local police force is powerless to stop the practice, so Duking, an influential man in Pyrite, asks Wes to enter the tournament and investigate.
-Wes enters the Colosseum challenge and defeats four trainers to win.
-Inside a nearby building, a Cipher Peon is about to present the Shadow Pokémon prize, but another one recognizes Wes.
-The pair then battle their way through the building and a maze-like cave set in the rock behind.
-Eventually, they face and defeat Miror B., one of four Cipher Admins.
-Afterwards, Wes returns a Pokémon Miror B. stole from Duking.
+After leaving Phenac, Wes visits Pyrite Town, where Rui was kidnapped.
+In Pyrite, Wes and Rui find that the black aura Pokémon, known as Shadow Pokémon, are being openly distributed to winners of the town's Colosseum tournament by Miror B., who is part of a secret criminal organization known as Cipher.
+The local police force is powerless to stop the practice, so Wes and Rui see Duking, an influential man in Pyrite who runs the Colosseum.
+However, Miror B. has kidnapped Duking's Pokémon as a hostage, so Duking asks Wes to enter the tournament so he can infiltrate Miror B.'s operation.
+Wes enters the Colosseum challenge and wins, but he is recognized once he is escorted inside Cipher's Pyrite building.
+Wes and Rui then battle their way through the building and the maze-like Pyrite Cave set in the cliff face behind it.
+Eventually, they face and defeat Miror B. and free Duking's Pokémon, ousting Miror B. from Pyrite.
 A team of kids working in Duking's house introduce themselves as members of an anti-Cipher news network, known as the Kids Grid, who pledge their help to Wes and Rui.